UPDATE: European Union –Tracing Working Documents

 As the only directly elected body in the European Union, the European Parliament (EP) has a crucial role in providing a democratic balance to the legislative and policy-making processes.
 Most documents from the EP relate to the legislative process, either as reports and studies or as debates.
 All draft legislation is first presented to the EP, where it is scrutinised by the appropriate Committee.
 At this point, a Member of the European Parliament (MEP) from that Committee is appointed as "rapporteur," or spokesman.
 These reports are now only published online.

-The Parliament is elected for a five-year term and is now in its eighth term, following the European election of May 2014.
+The Parliament is elected for a five-year term and is now in its ninth term, following the European election of May 2019.
 References to documents produced within Parliament normally include a reference to the parliamentary term, followed by a running number, e.g. A5-0273/2001.
 All European Parliament documents are also given an identifying number starting PE.

 All documents from 1979 to 1989 were published in print; from 1989-1999 they were published on microfiche.
 The EP recognised early on the importance of the internet as a means of direct communication with its electorate and launched its own server, Europarl, shortly after Europa.
 Since 1999, these documents have only been available online via Europarl.